The Black Girl's Guide To Mineral Sunscreen

 You probably think that since we’ve been inside a lot more since the start of the COVID-19 pandemic, sunscreen doesn’t need to factor into your daily routine as much.
 But Dr. Hartman says the opposite is true.
 "If you’re near a window, those windows don’t filter the UV, so you’re still getting light when you’re inside of your house. particularly if you’re near a window in the house," he warns.

-Because we've increased our screen time, we're also more susceptible to blue light, which can damage your skin and contribute to premature aging.
+Because we've increased our screen time, we're also more susceptible to blue light.
 Wearing physical sunscreen, along with antioxidants and vitamin C, can help protect against this.